 - Drive in Tori – a wonderful yakitori restaurant that is a short taxi ride outside the town’s center

 - Tomato Head – an Italian restaurant with delicious pizza

 - Cafe Museum – a cafe/bar with various events, live music, and a cool atmosphere

 - Bouillon – a great French restaurant in town with a rotating menu written on a chalkboard around the restaurant.

 Further to this, Imari is also famous for its beef.
-Many restaurants in Imari offer Imari beef – you will see the signs for 伊万里牛adorning many restaurants – though quality will, of course, vary.
-Imari also boasts a world class sake – Iwamiya stocks competition winning sake.
+Many restaurants in Imari offer Imari beef – you will see the signs for 伊万里牛adorning many restaurants.
+Imari also boasts a world-class sake – Iwamiya stocks competition winning sake.